Utilities - Developer Provided

 - approving alignments

 - verifying that the work is in the public right-of-way or public utility easement

 - verifying that all city requirements have been met and incorporated into the plans

 Additionally the permit holder must have a current Arizona contractor's license.
-Permits are issued for a specified time frame based on the estimated length of the project construction.

 Brian Dick - Utility Plan Review